Hordern family

-The Hordern family is an Australian retailing dynasty.

-Outline

-The Hordern family first came to prominence in Sydney as merchants and retailers with the establishment of Anthony Hordern & Sons, and then gained notability in rural pursuits, stockbreeding, stockbroking, fashion, cricket and parliament.
+The Hordern family is an Australian retailing dynasty who established the Anthony Hordern & Sons department store.
+The Hordern family first came to prominence in Sydney as merchants and retailers, and then gained notability in rural pursuits, stockbreeding, stockbroking, fashion, cricket and parliament.
 The Hordern name is still seen in Sydney through the naming of the Hordern Pavilion, Hordern Towers within World Square and the Hordern Fountain in memory of Samuel Hordern, in the Sydney suburb of Pyrmont.

-Biographies

-The Australian Dictionary of Biography has articles on the following members of the Hordern family:
+Legacy